 There are two commercial individual fishing quota (IFQ) programs in the Gulf of Mexico (Gulf).
 The red snapper IFQ (RS-IFQ) program began on January 1, 2007 (GMFMC 2006), and the multi-species grouper-tilefish IFQ (GT-IFQ) program began on January 1, 2010 (GMFMC 2008a; Table 1.1.1).
-The programs were implemented to reduce overcapacity in the commercial harvest of red snapper, grouper, and tilefish, and to the extent possible, the problems associated with derby fishing conditions.
-The Council completed 5-year reviews of each program, which found that progress had been made toward achieving the biological and economic goals and objectives to reduce overcapacity and maintain harvest within the commercial catch limits (GMFMC and NMFS 2013, 2018; Appendix E).
+The programs were implemented to reduce overcapacity in the commercial harvest of red snapper, grouper, and tilefish, and to the extent possible, the problems associated with derby fishing conditions.1 The Council has completed 5-year reviews of each IFO program followed by a joint review of both IFQ programs, each of which found that progress had been made toward achieving the biological and economic goals and objectives to reduce overcapacity and maintain harvest within the commercial catch limits (GMFMC and NMFS 2013, 2018, 2021; Appendix E).
 However, the IFQ programs fundamentally changed the way fishing was prosecuted, leading to new issues that are largely social in nature.
 For example, the RS-IFQ Program 5-year Review found that entry and participation is now more difficult and costly (GMFMC and NMFS 2013; Appendix E).
 This is consistent with IFQ programs in other regions, which have recognized that the biological and economic benefits that result from the implementation of IFQ programs come at the expense of new social issues for fishermen entering and participating in these fisheries (Copes 1986; GAO 2004; Pinkerton and Edwards 2009; Carothers et al. 2010; Szymkowiak and Himes-Cornell 2015).